top of page

 Twin tornadoes wreak havoc on Austin, threatening state tournament in 1922

-In early May 1922, top high school players traveled from around the state to Austin to compete in the UIL State Tournament.
+In early May 1922, top high school tennis players from across Texas traveled to Austin to compete in the UIL State Tournament, held on the campus of the University of Texas.

-Boys' Doubles: Douglas Bush and Allen Smith, Waco
+• Boys’ Doubles: Douglas Bush & Allen Smith, Waco

-Girls' Doubles: Josie Probst and Kindois Riggs, George West
+• Girls’ Doubles: Josie Probst & Kindois Riggs, George West

 View of tornado as seen from Congress Avenue downtown Austin, Texas, photograph, May 4, 1922; University of North Texas Libraries, The Portal to Texas History, texashistory.unt.edu; crediting Austin History Center, Austin Public Library.